lwizchz/lwizchz.github.io/mastering.markdown

 [MP3 48kHz 320kbps, both normalized to -12LUFS for the sake of comparison]

 {% include embed-audio-ab.html id="sample-rebecka" src-a="/assets/samples/False Memories - rebecka (Before Mastering).mp3" src-b="/assets/samples/False Memories - rebecka (After Mastering).mp3" label-a="Before" label-b="After" %}

+In this sample, you can notice a stark difference between the Before and After, primarily in terms of muddiness.
+The original source was minimally mixed on a cassette portastudio and the artist requested that some extra EQing be done to improve the audibility.
+A more standard master can be heard in the Bad Luck Penny EP above, however I don't have an A/B sample available at this time.

+### Process & Hardware

+My usual process includes some light saturation and compression, followed by a limiter and clipper.
+I adjust each of these stages according to the genre and artist notes.
+My hardware includes a pair of Kali Audio LP-UNFs and when mastering for tape, a TEAC A-550RX.
+Otherwise I work solely in-box and make sanity checks with QSC K12.2s and a couple of smaller low-quality speakers.

 [email]: mailto:eloise@emote.ch
 [instagram]: https://instagram.com/eloise.rgb